 For more information contact Dr. Missy Brakefield, Director of Federal Programs, at 981-1060.

-Rock Hill Schools received $4,263,744.98 in Title I funding during the 2016-2017 school year.
-We currently serve eight schools with Title I funds: Belleview Elementary, The Palmetto School at Children’s Attention Home, Ebenezer Elementary, Finley Road Elementary, Northside Elementary School of the Arts, Oakdale Elementary, Rosewood Elementary and York Road Elementary.
+Rock Hill Schools received $4,415,062.62 in Title I funding during the 2017-2018 school year.
+We currently serve eight schools with Title I funds: Belleview Elementary, The Palmetto School at Children’s Attention Home, Ebenezer Elementary, Finley Road Elementary, Independence Elementary, Northside Elementary School of the Arts, Oakdale Elementary, Rosewood Elementary and York Road Elementary.
 District Set-Asides provided Title I Parent Teacher Educators, Core Content Integration Specialist, Literacy Coaches and Math Coaches.

-Services provided from Title I this year include: software for computer programs, support from Reading Recovery, Full-Day K-4 Programs, Interventionist, Math Coaches, Instructional Coaches, and parenting programs.
+Services provided from Title I this year include: Software for computer programs, support from Reading Recovery, Full-Day K-4 Programs, Interventionist, Math Coaches, Instructional Coaches, and parenting programs.
 Title I funds are used to purchase many leveled reading books, extra Math materials and supplies, and help to provide additional training and staff development for teachers in order to meet the needs of all students.
-Parent participation and involvement are encouraged in all Title I Schools through opportunities to visit in classrooms, serve on committees, offer recommendations and suggestions, and attend meetings and workshops.
+Parent and Family engagement is encouraged in all Title I Schools through opportunities to visit in classrooms, serve on committees, offer recommendations and suggestions, and attend meetings and workshops.

 Neglected and Delinquent/Title I

-Rock Hill Schools received $66,612.00 in Title III funding for the 2016-2017 school year.
-Rock Hill Schools’ English to Speakers of Other Language program serves over one thousand students from thirty three countries and twenty seven different languages.
+Rock Hill Schools received $68,036.00 in Title III funding for the 2017-2018 school year.
+Rock Hill Schools’ English to Speakers of Other Language program serves over one thousand students from over thirty countries and over twenty different languages.

 Urdo, Ukranian, Ilocano, Filipino, Tagalog, Polynesian, Polish, Mano, Korean, Portuguese, German, Cantonese, Hindi, Icelandic, Creole, Burmese, Spanish, Arabic, French, Hmong, Cambodian, Vietnamese, Hindi, Gujarati, Mandarin, Russian, Malayalam